philippkahr/docs-content/manage-data/ingest/transform-enrich/error-handling.md

 }
 ```

-The second processor with the `event.category` setting to `authentication` is not executed anymore, as the first dissect errors and the global `on_failure` is triggered.
-The document is now this.
-We can see the processor that errored, what pattern was tried and what the passed argument was.
+The second processor, which sets `event.category` to `authentication`, is no longer executed because the first `dissect` processor fails and triggers the global `on_failure` handler.
+The resulting document shows which processor caused the error, the pattern it attempted to apply, and the input it received.

 ```json
 "@timestamp": "2025-04-03T10:00:00.000Z",